 There are tons of design solutions for 404 webpage, which is strategically important for any website, and still this design object is always actual.
 This sample shows web design accomplished with some artistic approach featuring the original illustration of the penguin directing everyone back from the Pole where nothing can be found.

-Another concepts shows different stylistic approach and features a page 404 for e-commerce website.
-It is based on harmonic interconnection of the background and actual layout elements such as header, CTA button and copy.
+Another concepts shows different stylistic approach and features a page 404 for an e-commerce website.
+It is based on the harmonic interconnection of the background and actual layout elements such as header, CTA button and copy.

 Today’s list is over but studio practice is full of many other interesting examples of design concepts for different purposes and needs of modern users.
 Don’t miss new presentations in our future posts.

 Welcome to read UI/UX glossary on web design